 My most recent work on British literature has focused on examining why Tolkien nominated E. M. Forster for the Nobel Prize in 1954.
 In general, I’ve worked extensively with the British modernists, especially the literature of the First World War.

 I have also done extensive work in critical theory.

 - Dissertation on J.R.R.
-Tolkien and Leo Strauss (title: TBA).
+Tolkien and Leo Strauss.

 - “Book of the Lost Narrator: Re-Reading The Silmarillion as a Unified Text.”
-Accepted by Tolkien Studies.
-Will be published in volume 13, 2016.
+Published in volume 13, 2016.

 - “Book of the Lost Narrator: Rhetoric and Esotericism in the published Silmarillion.”
 Conference presentation in Leeds, England, 2015.